kubocd/kubocd-infra-sa/clusters/CLUSTERS.md

 # kubo3:

-A naked cluster, with fluxCD. to test kubocd / base apps evolutions kubocd v0.2.2-snapshot
+To work on kubauth.
+Auto bootstrap with base system

 # kubo4